 He was afraid of losing what meant most to him.
 The truth is that he had already lost most of those things he loved, e.g., family, wealth, and health.
 But all was not lost, and he was going to fight to the bitter end to keep from losing the final paltry remnants of his life.

 And the last thing left on Job’s ledger was his (self) righteousness.
 Though he had lost everything else, he was not going to give up the rightness of his position, even if it meant a “perspective change” on how he viewed the Lord.

 Suffering–which easily tempts us to fear–can cause us to change our thinking about life, God, and others.
 Job did this.
 He was losing touch with reality as evidenced by his growing inability to no longer see what he needed to see.

 Fearfulness is the one motive of the heart that we do not want to openly and honestly discuss.
-We had instead create and perpetuate drama in our lives than deal honestly with our fears in the context of our community.
+We instead create and perpetuate drama in our lives rather than deal honestly with our fears in the context of our community.

 An unwillingness to deal with our fearful motives that are creating a war in our hearts (James 4:1-3) will never bring you to the Lord’s solution.
 Ongoing fear will perpetuate anger, which will alienate the sufferer from God and his community.

 This kind of stubbornness creates a dilemma for those who desire to care for the hurting person.
-Once you put your finger on their fear—the fear of what they do not want to lose—they may bite your finger and severe the relationship.
+Once you put your finger on their fear—the fear of what they do not want to lose—they may bite your finger and sever the relationship.

 This tension has been my biggest dilemma when caring for others.
 At some point, you have to identify their fear and try to help them walk through what is controlling them.
 If the fear is too deep and their love for what they are losing is too captivating, they will retaliate with anger.